Burkina Faso

 Child Nutrition

-With 25% of children under 5 suffering from stunting, we aim to prevent and treat malnutrition in children as well as pregnant and breastfeeding women and girls.
+With malnutrition rates above emergency thresholds in parts of Burkina Faso, we help prevent and treat malnutrition in children as well as pregnant and breastfeeding women.

 Resilience Building

-We help farmers to be more resilient against climate shocks by providing storage technologies, training to reduce food loss and through insurance in towns likely to be affected by drought.
+We help boost farmers’ resilience against climate shocks by providing storage technologies, training to reduce food loss and climate insurance in towns likely to be affected by drought.

 Help Save Lives by Sending Food